Vendar

 Pricing & Commercial Model

-Read this section to understand entry point, commercial structure, and whether outreach will require manual pricing verification.
+Understand entry point, commercial structure, and whether outreach needs manual pricing verification.

 Entry point is From $7K/mo.